sandeep135/DB-Ticket-AI-Agent/README.md

 1. *Input Travel Details*: Enter your desired travel date, time, and any other preferences.

-*Get Recommendations*: The AI agent will suggest the best travel options based on your criteria.
+2. *Get Recommendations*: The AI agent will suggest the best travel options based on your criteria.

-**Book Your Trip**: Select your preferred option and proceed with booking.(Upcoming)
+3. **Book Your Trip**: Select your preferred option and proceed with booking.(Upcoming)

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue or submit a pull request.

-License
+## License

 This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License - see the LICENSE file for details.

+## Medium Article

+If you want to learn more about the project.
+You can view this [article](https://medium.com/@sandeepbhandari135/practical-llm-powered-end-to-end-project-series-part-1-deutsche-bahn-ticket-ai-agent-5a48799de54a) in medium.